-(1) A managed care organization (MCO) must provide or arrange for the delivery of covered health care services described in rule 5160-26-03 of the Administrative Code either through the use of employees or through subcontracts with network providers of health care services ("providers").
-All subcontracts must be in writing and in accordance with paragraph (D) of this rule and 42 C.F.R.
-434.6 and 438.6 (October 1, 2019).
-The MCO's execution of a subcontract with a provider does not terminate the MCO's legal responsibility to the Ohio department of medicaid (ODM) to ensure all of the MCO's activities and obligations are performed in accordance with Chapter 5160-26 or Chapter 5160-58 of the Administrative Code, as applicable, the MCO provider agreement, and all applicable federal, state, and local regulations.
+(1) A managed care entity (MCE) must provide or arrange for the delivery of covered health care services described in rule 5160-26-03 of the Administrative Code either through the use of employees or through contracts with network providers of health care services ("providers").
+All provider contracts must be in writing and in accordance with paragraph (D) of this rule and 42 C.F.R.
+434.6 and 438.6 (October 1, 2021).
+The MCE's execution of a provider contract does not terminate the MCE's legal responsibility to the Ohio department of medicaid (ODM) to ensure all of the MCE's activities and obligations are performed in accordance with agency 5160 of the Administrative Code, as applicable, the MCE's provider agreement or contract with ODM, and all applicable federal, state, and local regulations.

-(2) An MCO shall make all subcontracts with providers available to ODM upon request.
+(2) The MCE shall make all provider contracts available to ODM upon request.

-(3) Subcontracts may not include language that conflicts with the specifications identified in paragraphs (C) and (D) of this rule.
+(3) Provider contracts may not include language that conflicts with the specifications identified in paragraphs (C) and (D) of this rule.

-(4) When utilizing an out of panel provider, the MCO must establish a mutually agreed upon compensation amount for the authorized service and notify the provider of the applicable provisions of paragraph (D) of this rule.
+(5) When utilizing an out of network provider, the MCE must establish a mutually agreed upon compensation amount for the authorized service and notify the provider of the applicable provisions of paragraph (D) of this rule.
 For medicaid-covered non-emergency hospital services outlined in rule 5160-26-03 of the Administrative Code, the compensation amount is identified in rule 5160-26-11 of the Administrative Code.

-(1) Notwithstanding paragraph (D)(13) of this rule, an MCO must notify ODM of any addition to or deletion from its provider panel on an ongoing basis, and must follow the time restrictions contained in this paragraph unless the explanation of extenuating circumstances is accepted by ODM.
+(1) Notwithstanding paragraph (D)(13) of this rule, the MCE must notify ODM of any addition to or deletion from its provider network on an ongoing basis, and must follow the time restrictions contained in this paragraph unless the explanation of extenuating circumstances is accepted by ODM.

-(2) At the direction of ODM, the MCO must submit evidence of the following:
+(2) At the direction of ODM, the MCE must submit evidence of the following:

 (a) A copy of the provider's current licensure;

-(b) Copies of written agreements with the provider, including but not limited to subcontracts, amendments and the medicaid addendum as specified in paragraph (D) of this rule;
+(b) Copies of written agreements with the provider, including but not limited to provider contracts, amendments, and the medicaid addendum as specified in paragraph (D) of this rule;

-(c) Notification to ODM of any hospital subcontract for which a date of termination is specified; and
+(c) Notification to ODM of any hospital provider contract for which a date of termination is specified; and

 (d) The provider's medicaid provider number and provider reporting number, if applicable.

-(a) If the subcontract is for a hospital:
+(4) If the provider contract is for a hospital:

-(i) Forty-five calendar days prior to the effective date of the expiration, nonrenewal or termination of the hospital's subcontract, the MCO shall notify in writing all providers who have admitting privileges at the hospital of the impending expiration, nonrenewal, or termination of the subcontract and the last date the hospital will provide services to members under the MCO subcontract.
-If the MCO receives less than forty-five calendar days' notice from the hospital, the MCO shall send the notice within one working day of becoming aware of the expiration, nonrenewal, or termination of the subcontract.
+(a) Forty-five calendar days prior to the effective date of the expiration, nonrenewal or termination of the hospital's provider contract, the MCO shall notify in writing all providers who have admitting privileges at the hospital of the impending expiration, nonrenewal, or termination of the provider contract and the last date the hospital will provide services to members under the MCO provider contract.
+If the MCO receives less than forty-five calendar days' notice from the hospital, the MCO shall send the notice within one working day of becoming aware of the expiration, nonrenewal, or termination of the provider contract.

-(ii) Forty-five calendar days prior to the effective date of the expiration, nonrenewal, or termination of the hospital's subcontract, the MCO shall notify in writing all members in the service area, or in an area authorized by ODM, of the impending expiration, nonrenewal, or termination of the hospital's subcontract.
-If the MCO receives less than forty-five calendar days' notice from the hospital provider, the MCO shall send the notice within one working day of becoming aware of the expiration, nonrenewal, or termination of the subcontract.
+(b) Forty-five calendar days prior to the effective date of the expiration, nonrenewal, or termination of the hospital's provider contract, the MCO shall notify in writing all members in the service area, or in an area authorized by ODM, of the impending expiration, nonrenewal, or termination of the hospital's provider contract.
+If the MCO receives less than forty-five calendar days' notice from the hospital provider, the MCO shall send the notice within one working day of becoming aware of the expiration, nonrenewal, or termination of the provider contract.

-(iii) The MCO shall submit a template for member and provider notifications to ODM along with the MCO's notification to ODM of the impending expiration, nonrenewal, or termination of the hospital's subcontract.
+(c) The MCO shall submit a template for member and provider notifications to ODM along with the MCO's notification to ODM of the impending expiration, nonrenewal, or termination of the hospital's provider contract.
 The notifications shall comply with the following:

-(iv) ODM may require the MCO to notify additional members or providers if the impending expiration, nonrenewal, or termination of the hospital's subcontract adversely impacts additional members or providers.
+(d) ODM may require the MCO to notify additional members or providers if the impending expiration, nonrenewal, or termination of the hospital's provider contract adversely impacts additional members or providers.

-(b) If the subcontract is for a primary care provider (PCP):
+(5) If the provider contract is for a primary care provider (PCP):

-(4) ODM may require the MCO to notify members or providers for the expiration, nonrenewal, or termination of certain other provider subcontracts that may adversely impact the MCO's members.
+(6) ODM may require the MCE to notify members or providers of the expiration, nonrenewal, or termination of other provider contracts that may adversely impact the MCE's members.

-(5) In order to ensure availability of services and qualifications of providers, ODM may require submission of documentation in accordance with paragraph (B) of this rule regardless of whether the MCO subcontracts directly for services or does so through another entity.
+(7) In order to ensure availability of services and qualifications of providers, ODM may require submission of documentation in accordance with paragraph (B) of this rule regardless of whether the MCE contracts directly for services or does so through another entity.

-(6) In the event that an MCO's medicaid managed care program participation in a service area is terminated, the MCO must provide written notification to its affected subcontracted providers at least forty-five calendar days prior to the termination date, unless otherwise specified by ODM.
+(8) In the event that the MCE's medicaid managed care program participation in a service area is terminated, the MCE must provide written notification to its affected contracted providers at least forty-five calendar days prior to the termination date, unless otherwise specified by ODM.

 (C) Provider qualifications.

-(1) The MCO must ensure that none of its employees or subcontracted providers are sanctioned or excluded from providing medicaid or medicare services.
-At a minimum, monthly, the MCO shall use available resources for identifying sanctioned providers, including, but not limited to, the following:
+(1) The MCE must ensure that none of its employees or contracted providers are sanctioned or excluded from providing medicaid or medicare services.
+The MCE shall use available resources for identifying sanctioned providers, at least monthly, including, but not limited to, the following:

 (a) The federal office of inspector general provider exclusion list;